CoScale/docs/_docs_tools/cli/installation.md

 You are now ready to use our CLI tool, try executing the command `coscale-cli`.

-<small>The script should work on most UNIX based operating systems, if you experience any problems <a href="mailto:support@coscale.com" class="support">contact our support</a> and they will assist you further.</small>
+<small>The script should work on most UNIX based operating systems, if you experience any problems <a href="mailto:support@coscale.com" class="js-support">contact our support</a> and they will assist you further.</small>

 #### Windows / Mac OS X